 2. Your Store Loads Too Slowly

 Online shoppers expect fast websites.
-If your pages take more than a few seconds to load, visitors are likely to leave before even seeing your products.
+In 2026, research consistently shows that a one-second delay in page load time can reduce conversions by up to 7%.
+If your pages take more than three seconds to load, visitors are likely to leave before even seeing your products.

-Common causes of slow Shopify stores include oversized images, too many installed apps, and heavy theme customizations.
+Common causes of slow Shopify stores include oversized images, too many installed apps, and heavy theme customisations.

 3. Your Product Descriptions Don’t Persuade Customers